Feraul/Feraul.github.io/_pages/about.md

   - /about.html
 ---

-I develop numerical methods and computational algorithms to better understand the fluid dynamics in porous media.
+I am interested in the reserach and development numerical methods and computational algorithms to better understand the flow behavior in porous media.

 Some results of research